TheSledgeHammer/2.11BSD_X44/README.md

 ## Development:
 - Please read the TODO for an in-depth list.
 Or
-- Read the Readme in "devel" for in-development concepts planned
+- Read the README.md in "devel" for in-development concepts planned

 - Top Priority:
 	- Compiling for i386/x86 platform